zachnieto/neatqueueweb/docs/README.md

 The configuration for when a player can call a forcestart vote for a queue.
 #### Usage: `/forcestartsize [min_size] (max_size) (only_fair)`
 #### Arguments
-`min_size`: The minimum required players to be able to forcestart.  \
+`min_size`: (Default: -1) The minimum required players to be able to forcestart.
+Set to -1 to disable \
 `max_size`: The maximum required players to be able to forcestart.  \
 `only_fair`: Only allow force starting if teams will have the same number of players.